Post Office RD Rates

 An RD account can help people in financing any form of emergencies.
 The ease of use and flexibility have turned it into a favorite savings tool, with both the banks and post offices that offer RD.
 Most of the customers of the Post office RD accounts belong to rural or semi-urban areas, where a large mass of the population prefers post offices compared to banks.
 The post office provides a healthy profit on the maturity of RD.
-The interest rate applicable on post office RD accounts are revised periodically and the current interest rate applicable on the RD accounts is 6.9% per annum.
+The interest rate applicable on post office Recurring Deposit accounts are revised periodically and the current interest rate applicable on the RD accounts is 6.9% per annum.
 The interest rate is compounded on a quarterly basis which implies that the sum of money invested multiples by the time it reached maturity.

 Most investors of the Post Office RD scheme have the motive of meeting unforeseeable emergencies in coming years.
 For individuals who wish to open a POst office RD account must ensure that their account is active for at least a 5 years.
 This implies that the minimum deposit tenure for post office RD accounts is years.
 Individuals who wish to continue their Rd after the period is over can do so by extending the deposit term by 5 more years, making the maximum tenure for opening a post office Rd account to be 10 years.
 The interest rate on such deposits is also compounded on a quarterly basis.